ZerothAngel/zPermissions/README.md

 *   Players may be members of more than one group.
 The order of which group permissions are applied is well defined and based on group priority (which is configurable, of course).

 *   Multi-world support.
-Each group may define world-specific permissions.
+Permissions granted to players and groups may be associated with a specific world.

 *   Optional region support.
-Permissions may be associated with WorldGuard regions.
+Permissions may also be associated with WorldGuard regions.

 *   Ranks!
 You may define multiple tracks on which to promote/demote users.
 Using permissions, you can also limit who can promote/demote others and which tracks they may use.

+*   Short-term temporary permissions.
+Give a player a permission node that lasts anywhere from a few seconds to a few minutes.

+*   Temporary group assignments.
+Assign a group to a player and have their membership expire after 1 day... a few months... or a year!
+Whatever duration you want.

 *   With the advent of Superperms/Bukkit permissions, the recommended way of testing group membership is by using permissions. zPermissions can automatically set a permission based on the group's name for each group.
-By default, this configurable permission is `group.<groupname>`.
+By default, this configurable permission is `group.<groupname>` (compatible out-of-the-box with WorldEdit and WorldGuard!).

 *   The default group (the group assigned to players who have not been explicitly placed into any groups) is named `default`.
 This may be changed.